This article will present the latest research on surgery for complete or full thickness rotator cuff tears.

+In a study from Germany published in Operative Orthopedics and Traumatology, doctors found the problem of re-tear and tears are affected by many factors, but, predominantly, recurrent tears are due to non-healing of the rotator cuff tendons.
 For many people reading this article who had many shoulder operations, the following may sound very familiar.
-Tear, re-tear, surgery, re-tear, surgery, re-tear, surgery, until a stage of shoulder instability is reached.
+Tear, re-tear, surgery, re-tear, surgery, re-tear, surgery, until a stage of “permanent” shoulder instability is reached.

 - “Different modes of failure are responsible for recurrent defects of the rotator cuff.
 The management of recurrent defects depends on the clinical symptoms of the patient, the objective function of the shoulder and the pathomorphological (the abnormal function of the shoulder after surgery) changes of the rotator cuff and the shoulder joint itself.

-Besides letting the shoulder heal on its own and/or conservative management, arthroscopic revision of failed cuff repairs appears to be a promising procedure.
+- Besides letting the shoulder heal on its own and/or conservative management, arthroscopic revision of failed cuff repairs appears to be a promising procedure.

-Irreparable tears can be managed using tendon transfer or shoulder replacement procedures (reverse prosthesis) depending on the functional symptoms of the patient.
+- Irreparable tears can be managed using tendon transfer or shoulder replacement procedures (reverse prosthesis) depending on the functional symptoms of the patient.

 Does this sound like your case?